danielharrell/open-eyes-lect-2017-18/Open.md

 our own, comprehending self and other at once.
 But how?
-How can I ever *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> There is a paradox here like those in our jar and parabola.
-For in spatial terms, we might say that I am carried outside myself in my awareness of anything else; yet also kept inside myself since this awareness is mine, and known as mine through self-awareness.
+How can I ever *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> Being open again poses a paradox.
+For in spatial terms, we might say that I am carried outside myself in my awareness of anything else, yet also kept inside myself since this awareness is mine, and known as mine through self-awareness.
 But how can awareness, then, put me inside and outside at once?
 Or carry me from one to the other, as if the two were continuous; yet keep me in one rather than the other, as if the two were discontinuous?
-Or to pose the paradox another way: How can I be kept inside myself without closing myself, making openness impossible?
+Or to put the paradox another way: How can I be kept inside myself without closing myself, making openness impossible?
 Or carried outside myself without losing myself, again making openness impossible?

 Of course, we might suppose that I am not really carried outside myself in my awareness of anything else. <!--Perhaps